pattern matching

 - cl-xmlspam - XML Stream PAttern Matcher - concise, regexp-like pattern matching on streaming XML

-- SPath - SPath is a library for running search queries against s-expressions, intended to match parts of them that the user needs
+- spath - SPath is a library for running search queries against s-expressions, intended to match parts of them that the user needs

 - Toadstool - Toadstool is a library for pattern matching